 Avoid, if the circumstances permit, all contact with the complainant.
 Such conduct might be perceived as harassing behaviour.
 Do not act in any way that could be perceived as an act of retaliation against the complainant.

 Keep it confidential.
-Confidentiality is mandated by internal policies on sexual harassment.
+Confidentiality is mandated by internal policies on harassment.
 The confidential nature of the complaint resolution procedures protects the interests of the complainant as well as your interests and fosters a safe environment for a mediated resolution or agreement to occur.

 Do find out about the complaint procedures.
 Cooperate and take part in the process.
 Respond to the allegations.
 Behave professionally throughout the process.